ga4gh/vrs/docs/source/impl-guide/index.rst

 * :ref:`required-data`: All implementations will require access to sequences and sequence accessions.
-The Required External Data section provides guidance on the abstract functionality that is required in order to implement VR.
+The Required External Data section provides guidance on the abstract functionality that is required in order to implement VRS.
 * :ref:`normalization`: Expands Alleles to the maximal region of representational ambiguity.
 * :ref:`computed-identifiers`: Generate globally unique identifiers